 There are some lines that suggest that on top of Mitski going after failed relationships, she is also finding pleasure in being the other woman or the sidekick, and that is why she is referring to this person as a losing dog.

 The song's opening lyrics include the lines "Baby, my baby.
 Tell your baby that I'm your baby".
 This could be a bit of a toxic line that alludes to the fact that she's going after someone who has another partner, and she wants to take over.

-In this train of thought, I want to revisit the lyrics, "I know they're losing, and I'll pay for my place.
+Sounds a little desperate, right?
+In this train of thought, I want to visit the lyrics, "I know they're losing, and I'll pay for my place.
 By the ring Where I'll be looking in their eyes when they're down.
 I'll be there on their side.
 I'm losing by their side."